 The Conservation Lands Strategy is informed by and will compliment existing legislation and GRCA planning initiatives.
+Some applicable legislation and GRCA planning initiatives include but are not limited to the following.

 Conservation Authorities Act

 The GRCA is governed under the Conservation Authorities Act.
 The purpose of the Act is to "Provide for the organization and delivery of programs and services that further the conservation, restoration, development and management of natural resources in watersheds in Ontario."
 The creation and implementation of the Conservation Lands Strategy is in line with the purpose of the Conservation Authorities Act.